-2:41 Now every year His parents would go to Jerusalem to the feast of the Passover; 42 so when He was twelve years old they went up to Jerusalem according to the custom of the feast.
-43 When they had fulfilled the days, as they were returning, the boy Jesus stayed behind in Jerusalem, but Joseph and His mother4 didn't know it.
+feast.
+43 When they had fulfilled the days, as they were returning, the boy Jesus stayed behind in Jerusalem, but Joseph and His mother1 did not know it.
 44 Supposing Him to be in the caravan, they went a day's journey and then started looking for Him among their relatives and acquaintances.
 45 Not finding Him, they returned to Jerusalem seeking Him.
 46 So it happened that after three days they found Him in the temple, sitting in the midst of the teachers, both listening to them and asking them questions.
-47 (All who heard Him were astonished at His understanding and answers.)5
+47 (All who heard Him were astonished at His understanding and answers.2)

 48 So upon seeing Him they were amazed, and His mother said to Him: "Son, why have you treated us like this?
 Look, your father and I have been searching for you in distress."
 49 So He said to them: "Why were you seeking me?
 Didn't you know that I must be about my Father's concerns?"
 50 But they did not understand the statement that He made to them.
+5

-51 Then He went down with them and came to Natsareth, and continued subordinating Himself to them; His mother kept all these sayings in her heart.
-52 And Jesus kept increasing in wisdom and stature, and in favor with God and men.
+51 Then He went down with them and came to Natsareth, and continued subordinating Himself to them; His mother kept all these sayings6 in her heart.7 52 And Jesus kept increasing in wisdom and stature, and in favor with God and men.

-[Enter John the Baptizer-26 AD]
+Enter John the Baptizer-26 AD

-3:1 Now in the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judea and Herod being tetrarch of Galilee, while his brother Philip was tetrarch of the region of Iturea and Trachonitis and Lysanias tetrarch of Abilene, 2 during the high priesthood of Annas (also Caiaphas), the word of God came upon 11 John the son of Zacharias in the wilderness.
-3 So he went into all the region around the Jordan, proclaiming a baptism of repentance for forgiveness of sins; 4 as it is written in the book of the words of Isaiah the prophet, saying: 4 voice calling out: 4 Prepare the way of the Lord in the wilderness, make His paths straight.
-5 Every ravine will be filled up, and every mountain and hill will be leveled; 4 the crooked parts of the roads will be straightened out, and the rough parts will be smoothed out; 6 and all flesh will see the salvation of God."
+3:1 Now in the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judea and Herod being tetrarch of Galilee, while his brother Philip8 was tetrarch of the region of Iturea and Trachonitis and Lysanias tetrarch of Abilene, 2 during the high priesthood of Annas (also Caiaphas),9 the word of God came upon10 John the son of Zacharias in the wilderness.
+3 So he went into all the region around the Jordan, proclaiming a baptism of repentance for forgiveness of sins;11 4 as it is written in the book of the words of